Nikogenia/MspArcade/README.md

 ![Arcade Logo](resources/images/arcade_logo.png "Arcade Logo")
 # Makerspace Arcade
-A Makerspace project for an arcade machine in the school
+DIY arcade machine as school project

 ### Description
 This is the main software of the arcade machine, which controls all games and provides a menu.
-The gaming machine is a project of the Makerspace for the Bodensee Gymnasium Lindau in Germany.
+The gaming machine is a project of the Makerspace for the Bodensee-Gymnasium Lindau in Germany.

 ### Homepage
 https://arcade.bodensee-gymnasium.de